alex-808/write-ups/Ur.io.md

 a second player joined, logic to prevent too many players joining and logic to delete the game state once both players had disconnected.

-From there there were a few bugs to fix such as unhandled errors causing the server to crash but then I moved on to design and coding out the CSS.
+From there there were a few bugs to fix, namely unhandled errors causing the server to crash but then I moved on to design and coding out the CSS.
 I made some graphical improvements over the previous iteration and ensured that the app was 100% responsive.